Skip to Main Content

 Canadian Multicultural Fashion Heritage

-Access to Canada's diverse design traditions, from Indigenous textile artistry and French-Canadian heritage fashion to Toronto and Vancouver's thriving contemporary design scenes.
+Access to Canada's varied design traditions, from Indigenous textile artistry and French-Canadian heritage fashion to Toronto and Vancouver's thriving modern design scenes.

 02.